Edit

 The completed Sales specialist agent looks like the following example:

-Screenshot shows finished sales specialist agent.
+Screenshot shows finished sales specialist agent loop.

-4.1 - Set up handoff from the refund agent
+4.1 - Set up handoff from the refund agent loop

 1. On the designer, select the Refund specialist agent.
 On the information pane that opens, select Handoffs.

-2. From the Select agents list, choose the agent that gains control for the handoff, which is Customer service agent in this example.
+2. From the Select agents list, choose the agent loop that gains control for the handoff, which is Customer service agent in this example.

 Return control to the customer service agent when the customer's request is unrelated to refunds, returns, or billing.
 For example, hand off when customers ask about products, orders, have general questions, or need help that's not related to refunds.